strosu/learning-notes/books/Designing Data Intensive Applications - Revisited.md

 ## Replication lag

 - main issue is that replication is not instantaneous
-- different nodes can get simultaneous read requests
+- different nodes can get simultaneous write requests
 - a node can be asked for data that hasn't yet replicated to it

 ### Reading your writes (read-after-write)